finbourne/finbourne-identity-sdk-python/sdk/docs/UsersApi.md

     id = 'id_example' # str | The unique identifier for the User having its password reset

     try:
-        # [EXPERIMENTAL] Reset the user's password to a temporary one
+        # [EXPERIMENTAL] ExpirePassword: Reset the user's password to a temporary one
         api_response = api_instance.expire_password(id)
         pprint(api_response)
     except ApiException as e: